simongriggdotinfo

 A1 & A2:Recorded at Harlequin Studios, Auckland, May 1981.
 Produced by Blam Blam Blam. .
 A3 to B3: Recorded at Harlequin Studios, Auckland, February and March 1981.
 Produced by Blam Blam Blam and David Rudolph.
 All tracks Engineered by Doug Rogers.
 Artwork by Richard Von Sturmer from an original screenprint by Blam Blam Blam.

-The Australians wanted to combine the two Blams releases to date (REV 10 & REV11) so it made sense for us to do the same and make a mini album, which we did, releasing it in New Zealand, using Australian pressings.
+The Australians wanted to combine the two Blams releases to date (REV 10 & REV11) so it made sense for us to do the same and compile a mini album, which we did, releasing it in New Zealand using Australian pressings.

 Blams on Roof